phaserjs/phaser/README.md

 * BitmapText with tints applied wouldn't update properly in Canvas mode (thanks @Pajamaman #1969)
 * Group.cacheAsBitmap would be incorrectly offset in Canvas mode (thanks @mkristo #1925)
 * Text.setTextBounds didn't add the x and y values to the width and height offsets.
-* Line.rotate used a calculation method which resulted in the line growing (or shrinking) in length over time, the more it was rotated.
+* Line.rotate used a calculation method which resulted in the line growing (or shrinking) in length over time the more it was rotated.
 The new method never changes the lines length.
 * BitmapText.font failed to pull the new font from the Phaser Cache, stopping it from updating properly (thanks @AbrahamAlcaina #2001)
 * Video.stop now removes the 'playing' event listener, which stop Videos set to loop from throwing errors after being destroyed.
 * Tilemap.createFromObjects has been strengthened so that will only create Sprites for matching gids/ids/names.
 It also only sets the Sprite width and height values if they are present in the Tiled data (thanks @pparke #2012)
 * TilingSprite._renderCanvas wasn't correctly allowing for pixel rounding (thanks @ximop #2022)
 * Cache.addSpriteSheet didn't include default values for the `frameMax`, `margin` and `spacing` arguments (thanks @vladkens #2017 #2018)
 * Tilemap.shuffle was calling the deprecated Phaser.Utils.shuffle, which has now moved to Phaser.ArrayUtils.shuffle.
-* Enabling a filter on a display object that had a blend mode set would cause the object to become invisible.
+* Enabling a filter on a display object that had a multiply blend mode set would cause the object to become invisible.
 The two cannot be combined, so when you set a filter on a display object it now automatically resets the blend mode to `NORMAL`.
-The same does not happen in reverse however, so if you've got a filter set and then change the blend mode it will still break.
+The same does not happen in reverse however, so if you've got a filter set and then change the blend mode to multiply it will still break.
 Be careful to capture this yourself (thanks @wayfu #1994)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).